 Here are the Jonescounter.com staff, experiencing inspiration from ancient culture.
 Tom, on left, is the designer and fabricator, who lives and works as a Civil Engineer in Virginia.
-Pete, on right, is the shipping clerk, who lives in Ohio and is a retired Mechanical Engineer.
+Pete, on right, is the shipping clerk and webmaster, who lives in Ohio and is a retired Mechanical Engineer.
 Stock is shipped from Virginia to Ohio when Tom makes a visit.
 Both Tom and Pete are experienced course measurers.

 The first counter, produced in March, 2008 is shown above.
 Note that the numbers can be read from left to right for easy reading, unlike previous models which had the numbers rotated 90 degrees.